 One of the original recipes from My Friend’s Sicilian Mother features calamari, shrimp, clams, bay scallops, lobster, and crab mingled in Italian dressing.
 While she used Seven Seas dry Italian dressing mix, I created my own scratch recipe.
 She also included octopus in her recipe, but since learning more about the level of intelligence of these cephalopods, I’ve decided to forgo the octopus in my culinary exploits.
 In fact, for this occasion, I honored the octopus with the headline illustration on the menu.

 Handmade pasta with a rich lobster sauce, this is our interpretation of a recipe from Spiaggia, an Italian restaurant in Chicago.
-A dinner guest, who has since become Chowgirls CFO, shared the Spiaggia cookbook with me years ago, so it was a pleasure to bring some of his treasured dining experiences to the table.
+An important Feast guest and dear friend, Steve Cohen, shared the Spiaggia cookbook with me years ago, so it was a pleasure to bring some of his treasured dining experiences to the table.

 This dish is simple perfection: shrimp swimming in olive oil with melt-in-your mouth garlic and red pepper flakes.
 My mother-in-law, who was Swedish not Italian, prepared this for me whenever I visited her in Florida.